What Do Archeologist Do?

 Job Outlook for Archeologists

-There were about 7,600 jobs for Archeologist in 2016 (in the United States).
+In 2016, there was an estimated number of 7,600 jobs in the United States for Archeologist.
 New jobs are being produced at a rate of 3.9% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Archeologist by 2026.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+The BLS estimates 700 yearly job openings in this field.

 The states with the most job growth for Archeologist are Washington, Nebraska, and Utah.
 Watch out if you plan on working in Pennsylvania, Wyoming, or West Virginia.
 These states have the worst job growth for this type of profession.